Associate Professor Collin Payne

 Biography

-Collin Payne joined the ANU School of Demography following a post-doctoral fellowship at the Harvard University Center for Population and Development Studies, and completed a Ph.D. in Demography at the University of Pennsylvania.
-He is an ARC DECRA Fellow, an ANU Futures Scheme recipient, an Associate Investigator at the ARC Centre of Excellence in Population Ageing Research, and a member at the Australian Centre on China in the World.
+Collin Payne joined the ANU School of Demography following a post-doctoral fellowship at the Harvard University, and completed a Ph.D. in Demography at the University of Pennsylvania.
+He is an ARC DECRA Fellow, an ANU Futures Scheme recipient, an Associate Investigator at the ARC Centre of Excellence in Population Ageing Research, and visiting faculty member at the Harvard Center for Population and Development Studies

 More information available at: https://collinfpayne.com/